cosmos/ibc/README.md

   * Indicate that the addition is included in the formal ICS system
 - _**Entrance Criteria**_:
   * Everything from stages 1,2,3
-  * Acceptance tests are written and merged into the Cosmos-SDK
+  * Acceptance tests are written and merged into the Cosmos-SDK and other relevant downstream repositories
   * At least one spec compatible implementation exists
   * All files in the `./spec/{{ .Spec.Number }}-{{ .Spec.Name}}/` directory are up to date and merged into the `cosmos/ics` repo
 - _**Acceptance Signifies**_:
-  * The addition is now part of the ICS standards
+  * The addition is now part of the ICS standard set
 - _**Spec Quality**_:
   * Final: All changes as a result of implementation experience are integrated
 - _**Changes Expected Post-Acceptance**_: